Environmental Safety in the Physician Office Practice

 - Inspect office equipment for functionality and integrity.

-- Follow manufacturer requirements for safe usage.
+- Follow manufacturer requirements for preventative maintenance and safe usage.

 - Store oxygen tanks that are not in active use in upright stands or chained together to prevent falling and explosive discharge of contents.
 Store oxygen away from flammable items.